The best talent will always have the most choice when it comes to who they work for—so what are they looking for?

 Many companies define what ‘competitive’ means for them in something called a compensation or pay philosophy.
 This process is one way of staying true to that position.

-That same compensation philosophy should also make what is a reasonably standard commitment towards fair pay, in particular, that your company doesn’t intentionally discriminate in how it awards pay.
+That same compensation philosophy should also make what is a reasonably standard commitment towards fair pay.

-A pay equity audit therefore compares the salaries of individuals within a group, to ensure that any reasonable factors such as performance or skills justify the differences in pay.
-While a compensation philosophy isn’t critical to making sure people are paid fairly, I recommend one, as it goes a long way towards affirming your organisation's commitment to your people.
+A pay equity audit, using pay equity software, therefore compares the salaries of individuals within a group, to ensure that any reasonable factors such as performance or skills justify the differences in pay.

 It’s always in a company's best interest to undertake both the internal and external parts of a pay equity audit on an ongoing basis.
-Firstly, it eliminates the risk of underpaying your people and losing critical skills to a competitor that pays more generously.
+This is true for a few reasons, such as:

-Companies that are not only committed to rooting it out, but eliminating it, reap the benefits in both talent attraction and engagement.
+Companies that are not only committed to rooting out pay disparity, but eliminating it, reap the benefits in both talent attraction and engagement.
 It’s a strategic advantage.

 Both payroll software solutions and compensation management platforms are evolving in response to this, bringing features that dashboard information on these pay disparities, and giving organisations an even higher level of insight.